Skip to main content

 Sample project

-Generative project structure on Verse is almost identical to project on fxhash.
-The main idea is to use hash to initialise pseudo random number generator and rest of the code is art.
+Generative project structure on Verse is almost identical to a project on fxhash.
+The main idea is to use hash to initialise a pseudo random number generator and the rest of the code is art.

 Example project using p5js